N Engl J Med April 18, 2024

 Setting

-Population Adults with heart failure with preserved ejection fraction (LVEF ≥45%), obesity (BMI ≥30 kg/m2), and established type 2 diabetes mellitus.
+Population Adults with heart failure with preserved ejection fraction (LVEF ≥45%), a BMI of ≥30, and an established diagnosis of Type 2 Diabetes.

-Outcome Change from baseline to week 52 in the Kansas City Cardiomyopathy Questionnaire clinical summary score (KCCQ-CSS) and change in body weight.
+Outcome Dual primary endpoints: change from baseline to week 52 in the Kansas City Cardiomyopathy Questionnaire clinical summary score (KCCQ-CSS) and the percentage change in total body weight.

 Study Limitations

-The study population was predominantly White (84%), which may limit the generalizability of the findings to more diverse racial and ethnic groups.
+The trial cohort was predominantly White (over 80%), which limits the broader generalizability of the findings to more racially and ethnically diverse populations.

 Clinical Significance